st-louis-serverless/2023Q1-workshop/labs/lab4/Lab4_Serverless_Databases.md

 ### Aurora Serverless

-Aurora Serverless is a pay-as-you-go Aurora database, using either POstgres or MySQL compatibility.
+Aurora Serverless is a pay-as-you-go Aurora database, using either Postgres or MySQL compatibility.

 ## Labs